L-Tren/Data-assignment-week21-deep-learning-challenge/README.md

 + How many neurons, layers, and activation functions did you select for your neural network model, and why?

-    I selected the following in the final and most successful model,  'AlphabetSoupCharity_Optimisation_V3':
+    After trial and error, I selected the following in the final and most successful model,'AlphabetSoupCharity_Optimisation_V3':

     *First Hidden Layer*: 100 neurons, ReLU activation, kernel regularisation, and a dropout rate of 0.3.